Blockchain-Powered-eSIM/OpenRSP/README.md

 ## Problem
 _The problem with current RSP lies in trust, security, transparency, and automation in the process of remote SIM provisioning (RSP), which could potentially be solved using smart contracts and modern cryptography._
+>
+>The current [RSP](https://en.wikipedia.org/wiki/Remote_SIM_provisioning) standard that remotely provision eSIM to user devie is based on a mechanism which revolves around exchanging keys and signing certificates between the device and the mobile network operator (MNO).
+These keys and certificates are used to verify the authenticity of the device and establish a secure and encrypted connection.
+>And the security relies on trusted parties (central authority), The device manufacturers here play a crucial role along with OS to make sure not reveal eSIM profile.
+>This also makes the environment restricted and later a closed industry.
+>

 ### The challenges:
 1. **Trust Between Service Providers and Consumers**: Consumers must trust the remote provisioning process carried out by mobile operators or third-party service providers to be secure and private.
 Currently, this process requires reliance on intermediaries (like Subscription Managers) to manage SIM profiles and switch between mobile operators.
 This raises concerns about data security, privacy, and the handling of SIM profiles.